Hassanish/Finding-Fido/README.md

 # Finding Fido

 ## About
-Finding Fido is a user-friendly application that makes searching for your new best friend easy!
+Finding Fido is a web application that makes searching for your new best friend simple!

 ## Motivation
 This was a group collaboration; Each contributor has (or knows) a rescue dog that is well-loved.